Engaging Hearts and Minds

 Engaging Hearts and Minds combines three new strategies with updates to our existing programs - all designed to compassionately support community members, so we can look up, re-connect, empathize with each other, build resilience, express emotions and practice self-care.
 Our Board of Directors is passionate about this new focus.
 They’ve shown a commitment to it by updating our mission to "encourage and support social and emotional wellness for youth and families in our community."

-Click here to learn more about our new teen program, Connecting IRL (In Real Life).
-Applications are now available and due by 5:00 p.m. on Friday, April 10!
+Click here to learn more about our new teen program, Connecting IRL (In Real Life), and how to apply!

 Making an Impact Together